eic/snippets/README.md

 # snippets

 A repository to host user-created snippets: macros, scripts, plugins, and more related to software, hardware data, and analysis at the Electron-Ion Collider (EIC).
+Note that this repository is intended solely to share useful code snippets, and any code committed here has no guarantee of maintenance.

 [![Monthly Commits](https://img.shields.io/github/commit-activity/m/eic/snippets.svg)](https://github.com/eic/snippets/commits/main)
 [![Last Commit](https://img.shields.io/github/last-commit/eic/snippets.svg)](https://github.com/eic/eic/snippets/commits/main)